HotPocketHPE/mhguide/mhguide.md

 # Basics of Dealing Damage

-This section will tell you what you need to focus on to deal good damage, without getting into the nitty-gritty details of the full damage formula itself.
+This section will tell you how to deal good damage, without getting into the nitty-gritty of the full formula itself.

 Fundamentally, your dealt damage looks like this: